Eadric Streona: Battle of Assandun

 On 18 October 1016, the Danes were engaged by Edmund's army as they retired towards their ships, leading to the Battle of Assandun – fought more probably at Ashingdon, in south-east, or Ashdon, in north-west Essex.
-In the ensuing struggle, Eadric, whose return to the English side was perhaps a ruse, withdrew his forces from the field of battle, and as the Anglo-Saxon Chronicle puts it, he "betrayed his natural lord and all the people of England", bringing about a decisive English defeat.
+In the ensuing struggle, Eadric, whose return to the English side was perhaps a ruse, withdrew his forces from the field of battle, and as the Anglo-Saxon Chronicle puts it, he "thus betrayed his liege lord and all the people of England", bringing about a decisive English defeat.

 Edmund and Cnut made peace on the advice of Eadric on Ola's island near Deerhurst.
-It was decided that England would be split in half at the Thames, Cnut in the North and Edmund in the South; however, Edmund did not live much longer and Cnut became sole ruler of England.
-Eadric held his position as Ealdorman of Mercia.
+It was decided that England would be split in half at the Thames, Cnut in the North and Edmund in the South; however, Edmund died in November 1016 and Cnut became sole ruler of England.
+In 1017 Cnut confirmed Eadric as Ealdorman of Mercia.

 Death

-While at the royal palace in London, Eadric was killed at the command of King Cnut, along with three other prominent English nobles: Northman, son of Leofwine, Æthelweard, son of Æthelmær the Stout, and Brihtric, son of Ælfhheah, Ealdorman of Devon.
-According to the Encomium Emmae it was done under claim that those executed had not fought "faithfully" for their liege Edmund and "whom he (Cnut) knew to have been deceitful, and to have hesitated between the two sides with fraudulent tergiversation."
-(Note: John of Worcester states that Cnut feared that Eadric would prove to be as treacherous to him as he had been to Æthelred and Edmund.)
-The Encomium also says that Cnut ordered Earl Eric Haakonsson to "pay this man what we owe him" and then chopped off Eadric's head with his axe.
+Later in 1017, while at the royal palace in London, Eric Haakonsson killed Eadric by cutting off his head at the command of King Cnut.
+John of Worcester and the Encomium Emmae Reginae, commissioned by Cnut's widow Emma of Normandy in the early 1040s, both state that Cnut ordered Eadric's death because he feared that he would be as treacherous to Cnut as he had been Æthelred and Edmund.
+According to the Encomium, Cnut had Eadric killed "so that soldiers may learn from this example to be faithful, not faithless, to their kings".

-The exact date of Eadric's death is not given by any source, but John of Worcester states that Cnut gave the order on Christmas Day, therefore it is likely he died on 25 December 1017.
-Cnut ordered his body to be thrown over the city wall, and left unburied.
+The exact date of Eadric's death is not given by any source, but John of Worcester states that it was at Christmas, and Cnut ordered his body to be thrown over the city wall, and left unburied.
 Henry of Huntingdon says that Eadric's head was "placed upon a pole on the highest battlement of the tower of London".
 Eadric is not known to have had any children.
 His position was at some point filled by Leofric, the brother of Eadric's knight Northman, the family of whom held Mercia until after the Norman conquest.

 Character

-he was a man, indeed, of low origin, but his smooth tongue gained him wealth and high rank, and, gifted with a subtle genius and persuasive eloquence, he surpassed all his contemporaries in malice and perfidy, as well as in pride and cruelty.